 “Respect”, says Doris Innamorato , 82, of Ridley Park, Pennsylvania.
-“I always treated him with respect.”
+“I always treated my son with respect.”
 “I guided him, but never judged him.”
 She says about her relationship with son, Tom, 59, of Kissimmee, Florida.

 “For me, it is prayer,” answers Kelly Moore, busy mom of Miles, 22 months old.
 “When I went back to school I felt so disconnected from my son,” explains the clinical psychology grad student from Delanco, New Jersey.
 “My energy level fell and in came negative thoughts.
-I use prayer to stay calm, remember I don’t need to be perfect, and know I can always rely on my support systems for help.
+I use prayer to stay calm and remember I don’t need to be perfect.
+I know I can always rely on my support systems for help in parenting with love.
 This is what helps me be the best mom for Miles.
 Our bond is very strong.”

 “Creating a strong bond with my son is very important to me for many reasons,” reveals Sue of Gloucester County.
 “With special needs, and because he is mine through adoption, our relationship grows and strengthens a little differently, perhaps, than with other moms.
 The keys to a strong bond with my son are understanding, patience, and especially trust.

 How do you measure the mother/son connection?

 “Love”, relates Doris.
 “It’s all about parenting wth love.
 Over the years my relationship with Tom has changed and grown.
 When he was small I was there for him in every way.
 I supported him in all he did.
 Now he is there to help me whenever I need him.
 We always say ‘I love you’ whenever we talk.
 That is so important.”